Frequently Asked Questions

-Payments may be taken to any Lexington Republic Bank location lobby or drive-through until January 31st.
+Payments may be taken to any Lexington Republic Bank location lobby until January 31st.
 If paying at Republic Bank, the taxpayer must present the tax bill coupon along with his or her payment.

 Payments at Republic Bank may be made with cash, checks, or money orders.
 Please click here for a complete list of Lexington Republic Bank locations.